Wheatgrass — sometimes called liquid sunshine or green blood because of its chlorophyll content — is popular in juice bars across the world.

 Wheatgrass and Acidosis

 Acidosis (a condition caused by acid levels that are too high, leading to low alkalinity in your body) is often caused by underlying health conditions.
-Left untreated, acidosis can increase your risk of developing chronic diseases such as cancer as you get older.
+Left untreated, acidosis can increase your risk of developing chronic diseases as you get older.

 Wheatgrass and Detoxification